opensearch-project/project-website/_posts/2025-03-31-zscore-hybrid-search.md

 ## What’s next?

-We are also expanding OpenSearch’s hybrid search capabilities beyond z score by planning the following improvements to our normalization framework:
+We are also expanding OpenSearch’s hybrid search capabilities beyond z score by planning the following enhancements to our normalization framework:

 **Custom normalization functions**: Enables you to define your own normalization logic and allows fine-tuning of search result rankings.
 For more information, see [this issue](https://github.com/opensearch-project/neural-search/issues/994).

-These improvements will provide more control over search result ranking while ensuring reliable and consistent hybrid search outcomes.
+These enhancements will provide more control over search result ranking while ensuring reliable and consistent hybrid search outcomes.
 Stay tuned for more information!